 Members of the Transport Workers Union, American’s other major union, have already ratified new contracts that include givebacks.

-The TWU, APA and APFA have also all reached tentative labor accords with potential suitor US Airways Group Inc. (LCC) as the Tempe, Arizona-based carrier studies a takeover attempt.
+The TWU, APA and APFA have also all reached tentative labor accords with potential suitor US Airways Group Inc. (LCC:US) as the Tempe, Arizona-based carrier studies a takeover attempt.
 It hasn’t made a formal offer because AMR holds the exclusive right to propose a restructuring plan through the end of this year.

 “For many months now, we’ve emphasized that AMR management has overreached in their desire to extract more concessions than are warranted to support their reorganization plan,” Keith Wilson, the president of the pilots’ union, said in a message on the union website.
 “Management went well beyond what is the industry standard for bankruptcy contracts, and the judge recognized this in his decision today.”